mzmine/mzmine_documentation/docs/getting_started.md

 ## Start processing

-An excellent place to start would be [MZmine video tutorials on YouTube](https://www.youtube.com/@mzmineproject/playlists).
+An excellent place to start would be [mzmine video tutorials on YouTube](https://www.youtube.com/@mzmineproject/playlists).

 A quick insight to data processing workflows can be found
 here: [LC-MS workflow](workflows/lcmsworkflow/lcms-workflow.md)